cph101/MultiChoiceLib.py/README.md

 # MultiChoiceLib

 MultiChoiceLib is a one-day project, meaning that it was literally written in a day.
-As you can imagine, it has not extensively been tested for bugs, and I am unsure whether it works at all on non unix-based machines due to half of it being written in bash.
+As you can imagine, it has not extensively been tested for bugs, and it does not work at all on machines which cannot run bash.

 Usage:
 ```python